Joab built David's throne and would not be ruled by it — the man the kingdom could not do without, and could not finally keep.

 Exodus 21:14 · NRSVue

 And the ground confirms the place, if not the events.
 The brothers first appear at "the pool of Gibeon" (2 Sam 2:13).
-The site — el-Jib, about six miles northwest of Jerusalem — was confirmed as biblical Gibeon by James B. Pritchard's excavations from 1956, when jar handles inscribed GBʿN came out of the debris; Pritchard also uncovered a great rock-cut pool, a cylinder roughly eleven meters across with a spiral stair down into bedrock.6 The spade fixes the place and a striking pool, not the duel the text sets there — but it is the texture of these chapters in miniature: a tale told with literary care that keeps the grit a storyteller usually smooths away — the butt of a spear coming out a man's back, entrails on a road,7 jar handles in a real pool.
+The site — el-Jib, about six miles northwest of Jerusalem — was confirmed as biblical Gibeon by James B. Pritchard's excavations from 1956, when jar handles inscribed GBʿN came out of the debris; Pritchard also uncovered a great rock-cut pool, a cylinder roughly eleven meters across with a spiral stair down into bedrock.5 The spade fixes the place and a striking pool, not the duel the text sets there.
+But it is the texture of these chapters in miniature: a tale told with literary care that keeps the grit a storyteller usually smooths away — the butt of a spear coming out a man's back, entrails on a road, jar handles in a real pool.

 A strong critical tradition reads the whole Court History as a defense of David against the suspicion that he was a usurper who kept profiting from convenient deaths — Saul, Abner, Ish-bosheth, Amnon, Absalom, Amasa.
-On this view (Baruch Halpern, David's Secret Demons; the "apology" genre named in the McCarter commentary tradition) Joab is the hatchet man onto whom blood-guilt is displaced so the king's hands stay clean, and the order to execute him is the last cynical move — silence the man who knew where the bodies were buried; Joab ends up more honest than his master.
-It is a serious reading, and it sharpens the very asymmetry this Study leans on (the disavowals come from interested mouths).
-It is not adopted here, because its engine is reading the narrator's disavowals as deliberate propaganda — an inference about authorial motive the text states nowhere, and which proves its case by assuming it.
-Named, engaged, and left as one contested reconstruction among others.
+On this view (Baruch Halpern, David's Secret Demons; the "apology" genre in the McCarter commentary tradition) Joab is the hatchet man onto whom blood-guilt is displaced so the king's hands stay clean, and the order to execute him is the last cynical move: silence the man who knew where the bodies were buried.
+It is a serious reading, and it sharpens the very asymmetry this Study leans on — the condemnations come from interested mouths.
+It is not adopted here, because its engine is treating the narrator's disavowals as deliberate propaganda, an inference about authorial motive the text states nowhere and which proves its case by assuming it.
+Named, engaged, and left standing as one contested reconstruction.

 Sources